mcci-catena/MCCI-Catena-PMS7003/examples/catena4630-revB-pms7003-demo/README.md

 Put the sensor into passive mode.
 In passive mode, the sensor keeps the fan on, but doesn't send measurements.

-If the `passive` command is entered while the sensor is warming up, the library deleays switching to passive mode until the sensor is awake.
+If the `passive` command is entered while the sensor is warming up, the library delays switching to passive mode until the sensor is awake.

 ### `reset`